RageCage64/multilinediff/README.md

-# pretty-diff-reporter
+# multilinediff
-Pretty reporter for cmp.Diff with colourized output support
+Pretty multiline diff tool and library with a custom reporter for cmp.Diff.